taviso/avscript/README.md

 ![screenshot](doc/protected.png)

+There is also a setting under "Troubleshooting" called "Enable Self-Defense" that should be disabled.
+I believe this setting disables hooking `OpenProcess()` in the SSDT, where they normally blacklist their own process.

-You may need to temporarily disable "shields" in the Avast UI while you attach so that filesystem operations don't block.
+You may need to temporarily disable "shields" in the Avast UI while you attach so that filesystem operations don't deadlock while the service is suspended.

 ### Debugging